thermojam/thermojam/README.md

 ## 🙋‍♂️Hello!
-I am a front-end developer with experience <br>in creating clear and effective applications.
+I am a front-end developer with experience in creating clear and effective applications.
 <br>

 <div align='center'>